 - 2/3 cup dried cranberries

 - 12 ounces good-quality white or dark chocolate chopped

-Stir the chocolate in a bowl set over a saucepan of simmering water until the chocolate melts.
-Dip half of the biscotti into the melted chocolate.
-Gently shake off the excess chocolate.
-Place the biscotti on the baking sheet for the chocolate to set.
-Refrigerate until the chocolate is firm, about 35 minutes.
+- Coarsely chop the chocolate and melt in a double boiler over simmering water.
+Dip one half of cookie into the melted chocolate and gently shake off the excess.
+Place the biscotti on wax paper or parchment and allow the chocolate to set.
+Refrigerate the cookies until the chocolate is firm.